carlhopkins/TCS-PreP-Tool/README.md

 **Current Ver - v25.07**

-Use batchfile to launch utility directly.
+Use batchfile <code>TCS-PreP-Load.bat</code> in Releases to launch utility directly, you do not need to clone or download this repo.

+or...

+Alternatively you can call script directly within Powershell (elevated) using the below :-

+<code>iwr -useb https://raw.githubusercontent.com/carlhopkins/TCS-PreP-Tool/main/TCS-PreP-Shell.ps1 | iex</code>

 Note: